sychd/gh-actions-playground/readme.md

+#Update PR action
 Inspired from [GH action](https://github.com/tzkhan/pr-update-action)  created by **[@tzkhan](https://github.com/tzkhan)**.

+This is a GitHub Action that updates a pull request with information extracted from head branch name.
+PR's body and title can be prefixed with desired text.

+## Usage
+Create a workflow yaml file (for e.g. `.github/workflows/update-pr.yml`).
+See [Creating a Workflow file](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#create-an-example-workflow).

+##Inputs
+###Required
+- repo-token: secret token to allow making calls to GitHub's rest API (for e.g. `${{ secrets.GITHUB_TOKEN }}`)

+###Optional
+- fail-on-pattern-mismatch: should action fail if regex didn't match
+- head-branch-regex: regex to match text from the head branch name
+- title-template: text template to update title with
+- body-template: text template to update body with

-Development
+## Development

-1. Do required changes
+1. Perform changes
-2. run `npm run build` before commit
+2. Run `npm run build` before commit
-3. Commit changes and updated `/dist` folder
+3. Commit changes and modified by previous command `/dist` folder